A Weekend Warrior’s Brunch Bucket List | Toledo City Paper

 Bloody Mary Bar | 11am-3pm, Sunday

-The classic gastropub offers its own take on brunch with a selection of irresistible options on Sunday afternoons.
-Not only does the Bird offer a Bloody Mary Bar and Mimosas every Sunday from 11-3, they also serve their signature Big Country Open Face Sandwich at the same time.
-The pub also offers live jazz from 1-4, for those looking to please their ears as well as their taste buds.
+The classic gastropub offers its own take on brunch with a selection of irresistible options, like a Bloody Mary Bar and Mimosas and their signature Big Country Open Face Sandwich.
+The Bird also hosts live jazz from 1-4pm for those looking to please their ears as well as their taste buds.